felixge/traceutils/README.md

 The anonymize command can be used to remove all file paths, function names and user logs from a trace file.
 The go stdlib is not anonymized, but all other packages are.
 This is useful for sharing traces that may contain sensitive information.

-Please note that the current implementation retains information regarding the length and uppercasing of anonymized strings, so in some cases it's possible to reverse the obfuscation.
-I'll add a more aggressive algorithm at some point.

 ```
 traceutils anonymize <input> <output>
 ```